TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseUnpacked/Changes/v1.0/AllSortedByDate.md

 - **FIX**: More German tool tip strings now list the correct strengths and weaknesses.
 - **FIX**: The TOOLTIP:GameInfoPlayer string now shows its number format in German text.
 - **FIX**: The CONTROLBAR:PowerDescription string now shows proper sentences and number format in German text.
+- **FIX**: The German tool tip for the GLA Terrorist now describes the unit as "Kamikaze Bombe" and is therefore more consistent with the English wording.

 **Links**